gx9702/UA-TypeRepository/Core/Part4/Services/DeleteReferencesRequest/readme.md

 <!-- datatype -->
 ## DeleteReferencesRequest
+Delete one or more references from the server address space.
 <!-- end of description -->
 The fields of the DeleteReferencesRequest DataType are defined in the following table: